Generalised M\"obius Categories and Convolution Kleene Algebras: Convolution Conway semirings

 In the third step we use the base case to replace $\lambda$ with $\rho$.
 In the fourth we decompose the first summand according to $u\neq s(x)$ and $u=s(x)$ in the constraint $uv\neq s(x)$.
 In the fifth we combine the first and third summand.
 In the eighth we use the induction hypothesis with $\ell(z)<\ell(x)$ to replace $\lambda$ with $\rho$, and distributivity.
 In the penultimate step we combine the two cases of $u\neq s(x)$ and $u= s(x)$ in the decomposition $x\in uvz$ to obtain the constraint $uv\neq s(x)$ and one single sum. \end{proof}

-The results in Sections~\ref{s:modal-convolution-ka}-\ref{s:convolution-n-ka} can be adapted to Conway semirings.
-We leave this as future work.
-Many examples of semirings with non-trivial stars have an idempotent addition, hence overall our results for Kleene algebras might be more interesting in practice.
+The results in Sections~\ref{s:modal-convolution-ka}-\ref{s:convolution-n-ka} can be adapted to Conway semirings, but we leave this as future work.
+Many examples of semirings with non-trivial stars from the literature have an idempotent addition, hence overall our results for Kleene algebras seem sufficiently interesting in practice.